Interns & Fellows

 JOB REQUIREMENTS

 The applicant must be a law student with excellent analytical and writing skills and the ability to engage in thoughtful and thorough research independently.
-We are looking for students who are interested in creative advocacy, researching and writing about complex legal and policy issues, and working in partnership with members of diverse communities to achieve meaningful health law reform.
-A commitment to abolition, racial equity, anti-racism, gender justice and economic justice, as well as to CHLP’s mission, vision, and values is strongly preferred. experience in human rights — particularly the rights of LGBTQ+ people, women, Black and brown people, and/or youth — is strongly preferred.
+We are looking for students interested in creative advocacy, researching and writing about complex legal and policy issues, and working in partnership with members of diverse communities to achieve meaningful health law reform.
+A commitment to abolition, racial equity, anti-racism, gender justice and economic justice, as well as to CHLP’s mission, vision, and values is strongly preferred.
+Experience in human rights — particularly the rights of LGBTQ+ people, women, Black and brown people, and/or youth — is strongly preferred.
 Rising 3Ls/4Ls are encouraged to apply.
 Rising 2Ls with strong qualifications will also be considered.

 CHLP is an equal opportunity employer dedicated to advancing fairness, equality, and diversity in both its work and its workplace.
 We strongly encourage applications from all communities, including people of color; individuals with disabilities; and lesbian, gay, bisexual, and transgender persons.